mattst/MultipleSelectionScroller/README.md

-Multiple Selection Scroller also provides commands to clear the selections whilst leaving a single cursor at the first selection, at the last selection, or at the selection on, or nearest to, the middle line (conceptually the 'current' selection / the one you just scrolled to).
+Multiple Selection Scroller also provides commands to clear the selections whilst leaving a single cursor at the first selection, at the last selection, or at the selection on, or nearest to, the middle line (conceptually the '*current*' selection / the one you just scrolled to) and moving the visible region so that the single cursor is centered on the middle line.
+It also has a command to clear the selections whilst leaving a single cursor at the end of the middle line of the visible region (this ignores selections and does not move the visible region) - in other words clear the selections and leave a cursor on the middle line of the current scroll position.

-By default user feedback is given in the form of status messages.
-This tells the user which selection has just been placed on the middle line if scrolling (e.g. *"scroll at selection: 5 of 11"*), or at which selection the cursor has been left if clearing the selections (e.g. *"cleared at
+Clearly the selection clearing command which leaves a cursor at the first selection is not really needed as the same thing is performed by pressing the `escape` key.
+It has only been included in the plugin's functionality to allow users to assign that task to the same key groupings as the other selection scrolling commands and to avoid the complex context based bindings associated with the `escape` key which are in the system default `.sublime- keymap` file.

-selection: 3 of 5"*).
+User feedback is given in the form of status messages.
+This tells the user which selection has just been placed on the middle line if scrolling (e.g. *"scroll at selection: 5 of 11"*), or at which selection the cursor has been left if clearing the selections (e.g. *"cleared at selection: 3 of 5"*).

 The plugin has settings to disable user feedback status messages and to prevent scroll cycling.